6.1 General context

 Delivering Equality of Opportunity in Schools

-Findings from The Evaluation of DEIS at Post-Primary Level: Closing the Achievement and Attainment Gap was published in 2018 by Weir and Kavanagh and its aim was to monitor the implementation of DEIS
+The Evaluation of DEIS at Post-Primary Level: Closing the Achievement and Attainment Gap was published in 2018 by Weir and Kavanagh and its aim was to monitor the implementation of DEIS

-Significant positive trends in retention rates for both state examinations; the Junior Certificate Examination and Leaving Certificate Examination.
+- There are significant positive trends in retention rates for both state examinations, the Junior Certificate Examination and the Leaving Certificate Examination.

-A selection of subjects in the Leaving Certificate Examination may be taken at higher, ordinary or foundation level.
-The proportions of students, in DEIS schools, sitting the English and mathematics exams decreased at foundation level and increased at higher level exams.
+- A selection of subjects in the Leaving Certificate Examination may be taken at higher, ordinary or foundation level.
+The proportion of students, in DEIS schools, sitting the English and mathematics exams decreased at foundation level and increased at higher level exams.

-The significant improvement in trends like this seems to be greater for DEIS than non-DEIS schools.
+The significant improvement in trends like this seems to be greater for DEIS schools than non-DEIS schools.

 National Traveller Roma Inclusion Strategy

 The National Traveller Roma Inclusion Strategy 2017-2021 (Department of Justice and Equality, 2017) was the first Irish inclusion strategy specifically addressing Traveller and Roma inclusion.
 While it expired in 2022, it is currently the latest version.
 It takes a whole of Government approach to improving the lives of Travellers and Roma in Ireland.
 It aims to improve public service engagement with Traveller and Roma communities.
 It proposes: